 Process writing involves describing how something is done or comes into being- a series of actions that are done for a particular purpose.
 In exposing a process or activity, the author is trying to get his or her readers well informed about the process or activity and understand how it is conducted.
 Consider the following:

-- Use step-by-step organisation to explain how something happens, works or is done - In order to keep the essay lively, use the active voice rather than the passive voice, for example, 'Make a fire' (active) rather than 'A fire must made.' (passive). - Each stage in the process must lead to the one that follows.
+• Use step-by-step organisation to explain how something happens, works or is done voice, for example, 'Make a fire' (active) rather than 'A fire must made.'